umbopepato/visua-website/_guide/writing-plugins.md

 The starter template is already set up for testing with `mocha`, `chai` and `ts-node`.
 In `test/index.spec.ts` you can find a basic example of how to test your plugin with mock data.

-If you plan to publish the plugin take some time to write a good suite test.
+If you plan to publish the plugin take some time to test it properly.

 #### A complete example